kammilivijaylakshmi/mlchallengelog/README.md

 Day 2 : August 21, 2018

 Today's Progress : Continued with the math lectures on Linear Algebra from MIT Opencourseware by Prof. Gilbert Strang.
 Topics includes : Factorization, Transpose, Permutations.
 Worked with python on matrices.
-Started coding in python.
+Started coding math in python.

 Thoughts : The lectures are very interesting and I find them easy.